 “How to get into Harvard?” is one of the most common questions asked by you.
 This is why I decided to write an overview of things you need to do in order to even be considered by Harvard University.
 Everyone has equal chances of getting accepted, even as a foreigner.

-I’m not a Harvard guru, neither I work for the admissions office.
+I’m not a Harvard guru, neither do I work for the admissions office.
 I just want to give you some advice on how you can make your dreams come true and get accepted as getting into Harvard is possible.
 Whether you’re an American or foreign student.

 How to Get into Harvard as a Foreign Student